 It’s arrived!
 I’m now the proud owner of a Lister type D Stationary Engine.
 Nothing to do with vintage or amateur radio, I know, but great fun!
 The engine was manufactured in 1938.
 It has been modified to run on paraffin but, according to the previous owner, it will run happily all day long on stale petrol.
 The modification incudes, amongst other things, fitting a vaporiser block which brings the inlet and exhaust manifolds away from the block by a couple of inches and vapourises the fuel using heat from the exhaust

 Lister type D stationary engine

 Serial No: 145725

-I believe the R at the end of the spec type stands for reverse.
+The letter R at the end of the spec type stands for reverse.
+This engine runs anti-clockwise, when looking at the flywheel.
 Below are the first two photos of the beast.
 There’s a fair amount of rust here and there but nothing too serious.
 It’s not been used for quite a few years but it’s not seized and, surprisingly, the oil looks pretty good.
 Before attempting to start the engine, I’ll drain the oil and flush out any muck, fill with fresh oil, fit a new spark plug, strip and clean the carburetor… Quite a lot to do.
 Once up and running, I’ll remove all the rust and paint the engine.

 There appears to be shed loads of rust on the timing chain and sprockets.
 There’s no point in trying to clean up the old chain so I’ve ordered a new one.
 I’ve also ordered a new filter and fuel pipe as the old assembly looks rather knackered.
 I don’t think the fuel line and filter are original as all the engines I’ve seen use a copper fuel pipe.
 I was rather concerned about the condition of the big end bearing so I removed the crank case door and had a look.
 I could detect no play at all between the crank shaft and connecting rod, which was a relief.